torbsd/torbsd.github.io/support-us.md

 * we want to push some of our code changes upstream into the Tor Project and even Mozilla

-* we want to conduct more presentations, birds-of-feather sessions and public meetings about __TDP__ including [BSDCan](https://www.bsdcan.org/) in 2016, plus a public presentation and maybe a Tor Browser hackathon in NYC in 2016
+* we want to conduct more presentations, birds-of-feather sessions and public meetings about __TDP__ including a public presentation and maybe a Tor Browser hackathon in NYC in 2016 at some point

 * we want to target more potential Tor relay operators in countries with few or no relays through our contacts in the *BSD community.
 As one potential target, [EuroBSDCon 2016](https://2016.eurobsdcon.org/) is scheduled for Belgrade, Serbia (RS), a country and region (Croatia/HR, Slovenia/SI, Bosnia and Herzegovina/BA, Macedonia/MK, Montenegro/ME and others) where the sum total of public Tor relays is in the single-digits